MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/all-ai-builder-credits-have-been-consumed.md

 The environment's consumption is computed each day from the beginning of the month.

 - When the consumption is close to the allocated credits, a banner is displayed on the **Capacity** page in the Power Platform admin center, and a notification email is sent to the administrator.
-- When the consumption exceeds the allocated credits, a banner is displayed on the AI Builder page, and Maker actions are blocked.
+- When the consumption starts exceeding the tenant-level or environment-level credits ("simple overage"), a banner is displayed on the AI Builder page, and Maker actions are blocked.
+In "simple overage", AI Builder actions in flows and apps are still allowed and continue consuming credits.
-- When the consumption is much higher than the allocated credits (some overage is allowed), AI Builder actions in flows and apps are blocked, and an error might occur in flows and apps.
+- When the consumption is much higher than the tenant-level or environment-level credits ("important overage"), AI Builder actions in flows and apps are blocked, and an error might occur in flows and apps.

 ## Resolution